1st Class City

 - The majority of residents are Inupiat Eskimos.
 Traditional marine mammal hunts and other subsistence practices are an active part of the culture.
 Bowhead, gray, killer, and beluga whales migrate near Barrow each summer.

 - Inupiat Community of the Arctic Slope, Native Village of Barrow Inupiat Traditional Government

 Facilities, Utilities, and Health Care

 - Bingo/Gaming, Bingo Hall, Community Center, Piuraagvik Building, Ipalook Roller Rink, Ice Rink, Teen Center, Recreation Center, City Hall, Little Dribblers, Taxis, and Summer Youth Employment.
 Two cemetary areas, and an Annual Festival in April Piuraaqgiata.
 A cooperative operates the piped water, piped sewer and electric system.
 North Slope Borough operates transit, police and volunteer fire/EMS, and libarary.

 - Regularly-scheduled jet services provide Barrow's only year-round access.
 The state-owned Wiley Post-Will Rogers Memorial Airport serves as the regional transportation center for the borough.
-The airport has a 6,500' long by 150' wide asphalt runway.
+The airport has an asphalt runway.
 Marine and land transportation provide seasonal access.